lakinduchandula/movie-ratings-lambda-func/README.md

 ```

 ## Go to the URL output of Terraform
-07. After Terraform has completed running, you’ll get an output with the URL for the API gateway endpoint.
+07. After Terraform has completed running, you’ll get an output with the URL for the API gateway endpoint:

 It will look something like this:![terraform_output_endpoint](https://user-images.githubusercontent.com/71013438/226530456-fb3872e7-c89b-4c07-afdb-47b289254530.jpg)

 ## Test the solution
-Since the API Gateway endpoint accept HTTP POST requests, We can't open this link in web-browser.
-Instead we should use a tool such as [Postman](https://www.postman.com/downloads/).
+Since this is a POST request, the URL cannot be accessed through a web browser.
+Instead, tools like [Postman](https://www.postman.com/downloads/) can be used to send a POST request and receive a response in the expected JSON format.

 ## Steps to use Postman
     1. Open Postman and click on the "New" button to create a new request.